Psychoterapeutic approaches

 Introduction to Module 2

-Introduction to Cognitive Behavioral Therapy
+Introduction to Cognitive Behavioural Therapy

 Core principles of CBT